calico/spatial_lda/README.md

 We apply Spatial-LDA to a dataset of mouse spleens from [Deep Profiling of Mouse Splenic Architecture with CODEX Multiplexed Imaging](https://www.cell.com/cell/pdf/S0092-8674(18)30904-8.pdf) to validate that it recovers known spatial relationships between immune cells in the mouse spleen.

-(TODO): Add notebooks to Colab and update links here.

 [**Mouse Spleen Analysis**](https://drive.google.com/file/d/120835hoLuRztIZG7c0LMEewy5VI9HuZF/view?usp=sharing)